cogilabs/GTFOBot/README.md

 The `/config` command also allows to configure a role to be pinged when event messages are sent.

-Soon, the bot will only detect events containing the text "GTFO" in their description, for obvious reasons.
+By default, the bot only reacts ton events with the text `GTFO` in their descriptions, this comportment is toggleable with the `/config` command.

 ## Message reacting and answering